chandanhpcic/docs/source/manual/how-tos/cloud_backup.rst

 -------------
 Remote backup
 -------------
-In OPNsense\ :sup:`1` you can **backup** your configuration directly and automatically to **Google Drive** and **Nextcloud**, using the new backup feature.
+In Reticen8\ :sup:`1` you can **backup** your configuration directly and automatically to **Google Drive** and **Nextcloud**, using the new backup feature.
 Every backup to **Google Drive** will be encrypted with the same algorithm used in the manual backup so it's quite easy to restore to a new installed machine.

-After set-up, the backup feature will run a first backup of the OPNsense configuration file.
+After set-up, the backup feature will run a first backup of the Reticen8 configuration file.
 Then, if the configuration is subsequently changed, a new backup will be run once per day early in the morning.

 You may consider specifying additional Cronjobs when more frequent remote backups or remote backups at different times of the day would be required.